Maximising Capital Allowance claims for 2019 could be the answer!

 AIA is an important consideration when purchasing a commercial property in order to maximise tax savings and should form part of the decision process.
 An expert can confirm what plant & machinery attracts the best treatment.
 It also highlights the importance of establishing the capital allowances position prior to completion on a property.
 For example, if two properties are being considered it may well be the case that a fixtures claim is possible on one property but not the other.
 This knowledge could be a deciding factor in purchasing a property that will afford the maximum tax relief in the future.

-Two examples of cases we have worked on in 2020 are given below:
+Two examples of cases we worked on in 2020

 The client concerned was a 20% taxpayer, however as the expenditure was in the 2019/20 tax year, Annual Investment Allowance (AIA) was available, allowing the full benefit created of £23,338 to be realised against tax liabilities due on 31 January 2021.